sqlxpert/aws-tag-sched-ops/readme.md

 In July, 2018, Amazon [introduced Data Lifecycle Manager](https://aws.amazon.com/blogs/aws/new-lifecycle-management-for-amazon-ebs-snapshots/).
 It's an excellent start for backing up EBS volumes, but it has some limitations:

  * Tags determine _which_ volumes will be backed up, not _when_.
 There is a new, single-purpose API for scheduling.
- * You may only choose a 12- or 24-hour backup frequency.
+ * You may only choose a 12- or 24-hour snapshot frequency.
- * Retention rules tell the system _how many_ snapshots to keep (as in RDS), which is not sufficient for an archival policy (e.g., keep daily snapshots for a month and keep one monthly snapshot forever).
+ * You may only keep a fixed number of snapshots (as in RDS).
+Retention based strictly on age is not flexible enough for archiving (e.g., keep daily snapshots for a month, plus monthly snapshots for a year, plus yearly snapshots forever).
- * You can create snapshots of single volumes, but not images covering all of an EC2 instance's volumes; also missing is an option to reboot first.
+ * You can create snapshots of single volumes, but not images covering all of an EC2 instance's volumes.
+Also missing is an option to reboot first.
- * One IAM role confers the authority to create _and_ delete backups.
-This is a security risk, especially in light of the data loss prevention provisions in the European Union General Data Protection Regulation.
+ * [The same IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html#dlm-permissions) confers authority to create _and_ delete backups, and [anyone who can update a lifecycle policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazondatalifecyclemanager.html#amazondatalifecyclemanager-UpdateLifecyclePolicy) can reduce the retention period to delete snapshots.
+These are significant risks, especially in light of the data loss prevention provisions in the European Union General Data Protection Regulation.

-By all means, set up Data Lifecycle Manager immediately if you have no other automation in place, but please consider this project for more flexibility -- and sign up as a contributor if you would like to help develop the [backup retention part](#backup-retention-feature)!
+By all means, set up Data Lifecycle Manager immediately if you have no automation in place, but please consider this project for more flexibility -- and sign up as a contributor if you would like to help develop the [backup retention part](#backup-retention-feature)!

 ## Quick Start